ashnair1/Mask-RCNN-for-Off-Nadir-Building-Detection/README.md

 ### **Notes**:
 1. Currently, the model requires the training data to be in jpg.
 By default, the images in the SpaceNet dataset are in geotiff.
 You can do the conversion via `gdal_translate` from the GDAL library.
 2. Expected data format: MS COCO
+3. There is some issue with using the default cocoeval.py script for evaluating this dataset.
+Refer this [notebook](https://github.com/ash1995/Mask-RCNN-for-Off-Nadir-Building-Detection/blob/master/samples/sate/Calculate_metrics.ipynb) for calculating metrics.